mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 10 Disclaimer

 1. Introduction
-Moheji (moj) is a community-driven and culturally inspired digital token developed on the Solana blockchain.
+moheji (MOJ) is a community-driven and culturally inspired digital token developed on the Solana blockchain.
 It is designed to integrate Japan’s rich cultural heritage with the forefront of decentralized, blockchainbased technology.
-By issuing a token with a fixed total supply, Moheji creates an experimental platform to explore new models of social token economies that promote meaningful user participation, creativity, and decentralized collaboration.
+By issuing a token with a fixed total supply, moheji creates an experimental platform to explore new models of social token economies that promote meaningful user participation, creativity, and decentralized collaboration.